 Now, years later, meditation has become an essential part of my chosen profession as an animal reiki practitioner, communicator and educator.
 It is important for me to stay aligned on a daily basis to be the best channel I can be for my clients and students.
 As much as I would love to spend most of my time in the realm of my inner light and where it takes me chanting my way to a place of zen it’s simply not possible in this one dimensional world.
 We are spiritual beings living a human life which means we have schedules to keep and lives to live.
 There are days that I simply find the quiet in moments instead of sitting for unlimited amounts of time to channel and chant.
 That’s not to say I don’t enjoy it when I do, it’s simply to say that my schedule does not always allow for it so have found a way to connect just as deeply in other ways.

 Most importantly through it all I had to focus on compassion for myself in the process of this revelation.
 It wasn’t always easy but over time meditation became a daily habit because my expectations were that of following my feelings not the teachings of others.
 To allow the noise to speak to me gently, sharing their messages and wisdom as to what I was feeling within the noise to help guide me.
 To understand that what may work for one may not be the answer for others.
 How each one of us connects to our divine being is a personal journey that comes with practice, patience and self awareness through non judgement, self love and compassion.
 But that my friends is a story for another day.

-Kelly McCarthy is a passionate animal reiki teacher, intuitive practitioner and insightful speaker located in Litchfield County, CT.
+Kelly McCarthy is a passionate universal energy teacher, intuitive practitioner and insightful sacred speaker located in Litchfield County, CT.
 Though not a published author yet, once in awhile she feels called to write about something that speaks to her.